yaasiinaxmed/Real-Estate-Project-Backend/README.md

 ```
 ### Get Requests - GET
 #### Endpoint: `/api/properties/requests`
-The endpoint returns a list of all requests submitted by renters and buyers in the database
+Retrieves a list of rental requests.
+Users with the "owner" role can view and approve requests.

 #### Response